-Figure 68: A grid response showing the A-weighted sound pressure levels when heat pump is running in the plenum space above the classroom
+Figure 67: A grid response showing the A-weighted sound pressure levels when heat pump is running in the plenum space above the classroom

-As you can see, the A-weighted sound pressure levels in this classroom far exceed the 35 dBA limit set in ANSI S12.60, so this option of heat pump placement would not be acceptable.
-Auralizations for what it would sound like to listen to a speaker in the front of the room, from receiver location one or two, with the heat pump operating in the background, have been made, and are provided online on my CPEP website on the acoustics page.
+The A-weighted sound pressure levels in this classroom far exceed the 35 dBA limit set in ANSI S12.60, so this option of heat pump placement would not be acceptable.
+Auralizations for what it would sound like to listen to a speaker in the front of the room, from receiver location one or two, with the heat pump operating in the background have been made, and are provided online on my CPEP website on the Acoustics page.

-4.2.1.2: Heat Pumps in Small Service Room
+4.2.3: Heat Pumps in Small Service Room

-Next, since the heat pumps cannot be adequately spaced in the ceiling plenum, another option that was considered was creating a small mechanical room between two classroom, and placing the heat pumps within that space.
-Two heat pumps could be placed inside this room, once for each classroom, and this would provide setter sound isolation between the units and the classrooms, as well as provide easy access for equipment maintenance.
+Since the first option was unsuccessful, a second consideration was made to place heat pumps in small mechanical room located between the two classrooms.
+Two heat pumps could be placed inside this room, one for each classroom, which would ensure better sound isolation between the units and the classrooms, as well as allow for easy access for equipment maintenance.

-To model this, the same acoustic model of the classroom was expanded to include another adjacent classroom space and a small mechanical service room.
-Figure 64 below shows the model containing both classrooms, the original instructor source, the two receiver seat locations, and also the twelve sources for the heat pumps.
-Again since there are to be two heat pumps in the mechanical room, the room is modeled with six sources per heat pump, so that the combined sound power levels is equivalent to the sound power levels of each unit.
+The previous model was expanded to include another classroom adjacent to the existing room, along with the mechanical room.
+Figure 68 below shows the new model with receiver locations, a speaking source location, and the sources for the two heat pumps.
+Again, since there are to be two heat pumps in the mechanical room, the room is modeled with six sources per heat pump, which combined to produce the overall radiated sound power levels.

-Figure 69: The geometrical model of the two classroom spaces with sources and receivers shown

-For the partitions between classrooms and the partitions between the small mechanical access room, the transmission loss from the onsite measurements of the Gaige Building was used in the model.
-For this new wall construction, for construction simplicity, the same partition, with target STC of 50, was used.
+Figure 68: The geometrical model of the two classroom spaces with sources and receivers shown new wall construction, the same partition, with a target STC of 50, was used.
 This partition is a metal stud wall, with insulation and one layer on gypsum wall board on either side.
-The data input into the model was for the best performing wall, of ASTC 49, for it is assumed that more care would be taken in the construction of these wall for the new design.
-Once all of the data was input into the model, below is a grid response showing the background noise levels (dBA) that would be present if the heat pumps were operating.
+The data input into the model was for the best performing wall, of ASTC 49.
+It is assumed that the walls between the mechanical room and classroom will be built to structure and no gaps will be left during construction.
+If the walls did not achieve this ATL or ASTC targets, the performance shown below will not be achieved.
+Figure 69 shows a grid response of the background noise levels (dBA) that would be present if the heat pumps were operating.